Rui-San/LAPR2_2023_2024/docs/sprintC/global-artifacts/01.requirements-engineering/supplementary-specification.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

-- The application documention must be in English language.
+- The application documentation must be in English language.
 - The application should be easy to navigate.
 - All fields introduced by the user must be validated by the application.
 - During software development, Javadoc must be used to generate useful documentation for Java code.